 Council of Europe

-The Council of Europe is a forum for debates on general European questions.
-Under its auspices intergovernmental binding agreements governed by international law, such as the European Convention on Human Rights, are concluded with the aim of safeguarding and realising the common heritage of European ideals and principles and facilitating economic and social progress.
+The Council of Europe works to promote human rights, democracy and the rule of law in its 46 member states.
+Intergovernmental treaties that are binding under international law, such as the European Convention on Human Rights, are concluded under its auspices with the aim of preserving Europe's heritage and promoting economic and social progress.
 Switzerland became the 17th member of the Council of Europe on 6 May 1963.

-• the Committee of Ministers, comprising the Foreign ministers of the 46 Member States
+• The Committee of Ministers comprising the ministers of foreign affairs of the 46 member states

-• the Parliamentary Assembly, whose members which are appointed by the national parliaments
+• The Parliamentary Assembly, whose members are appointed by the national parliaments

-• the Congress of Local and Regional Authorities, which is comprising representatives of the local and regional authorities of the member countries
+• The Congress of Local and Regional Authorities, which is composed of representatives of the local and regional authorities of the member states

-• the Conference of International Non-Governmental Organizations, which consists of delegates from organizations that satisfy the accreditation criteria of the Council of Europe
+• The Conference of International Non-Governmental Organisations, which consists of delegates from organisations that satisfy the accreditation criteria of the Council of Europe.

-Switzerland is represented in the Parliamentary Assembly by six members and their deputies and in the Congress of Local and Regional Authorities by six local and municipal authority representatives and six cantonal representatives.
-In addition, like every country, it appoints a judge to the Court of Human Rights.
-Switzerland’s Permanent Representation at the Council of Europe maintains, monitors events in Strasbourg and regularly reports on the latest developments.
+Switzerland is represented in the Parliamentary Assembly by six members of Parliament and their deputies.
+In the Congress of Local and Regional Authorities, Switzerland is represented by six representatives of communes and cities and six cantonal councillors.
+Like every member state, Switzerland also appoints a judge to serve on the European Court of Human Rights.

 Contact